kineticdata/peripherals-utilities/bridge-adapters/kinetic-bridgehub-adapter-generic-rest/README.md

 ## Notes
 * [JsonPath](https://github.com/json-path/JsonPath#path-examples) can be used to access nested values.
 The root of the path is values.
 * Attributes mappings are case sensitive.
-* The Generic Adapter requires a JSON response as a payload.
+* The Generic Adapter requires a JSON or XML response as a payload (type of response needs to be set when configuring the bridge in your space).